This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 - ensuring that those states are appropriately maintained.

-It includes not only countermeasures against cyberattack but also countermeasures against internal fraud and system failures.
+This includes not only countermeasures against cyberattack but also countermeasures against internal fraud and system failures.
 No specific obligations with respect to cybersecurity are imposed on private companies under the BAC.
 Rather, a number of disparate laws prescribe the statutory and regulatory requirements applicable to cybersecurity as defined in the BAC.
 We outline key statutes and regulations in the section below (note that this is not an exhaustive list of all statutory and regulatory requirements).

 The Act on the Protection of Personal Information